Mobutu Sese Seko

 By 1990, economic deterioration and unrest forced Mobutu Sese Seko into a coalition with political opponents and to allow a multiparty system.
-Although he used his troops to thwart change, his antics did not last long.
+While he deployed troops to resist change, these efforts were short-lived.
 In May 1997, rebel forces led by Laurent-Désiré Kabila overran the country and forced him into exile.
 Already suffering from advanced prostate cancer, he died three months later in Morocco.

-Biography

-Early years and education
+Early life and education

 Mobutu, a member of the Ngbandi ethnic group, was born in 1930 in Lisala, Belgian Congo.
 Mobutu's mother, Marie Madeleine Yemo, was a hotel maid who fled to Lisala to escape the harem of a local village chief.
 There she met and married Albéric Gbemani, a cook for a Belgian judge.
 Shortly afterward she gave birth to Mobutu.
 The name "Mobutu" was selected by an uncle.

 Gbemani died when Mobutu was eight.
 Thereafter, he was raised by an uncle and a grandfather.

 The Belgian judge's wife took a liking to Mobutu and taught him to speak, read, and write fluently in French, the official language of the colony.
 His widowed mother Yemo relied on the help of relatives to support her four children, and the family moved often.
 Mobutu's earliest education took place in the capital Léopoldville (now Kinshasa).
 His mother eventually sent him to an uncle in Coquilhatville (present-day Mbandaka), where he attended the Christian Brothers School, a Catholic-mission boarding school.
 He excelled in academic subjects and ran the class newspaper.
-He was also known for his pranks and impish sense of humor.
+He was known for his pranks and impish sense of humour.
+A voracious reader of history books, he read about and admired historical figures such as Napoleon and French president Charles de Gaulle.
+His favourite book was The Prince by Italian Renaissance philosopher Niccolò Machiavelli.

 A classmate recalled that when the Belgian priests, whose first language was Dutch, made an error in French, Mobutu would leap to his feet in class and point out the mistake.
-In 1949 Mobutu stowed away aboard a boat, traveling downriver to Léopoldville, where he met a girl.
+In 1949 Mobutu stowed away aboard a boat, travelling downriver to Léopoldville, where he met a girl.
 The priests found him several weeks later.
 At the end of the school year, in lieu of being sent to prison, he was ordered to serve seven years in the colonial army, the Force Publique (FP).
 This was a usual punishment for rebellious students.

 Army service

 Mobutu found discipline in army life, as well as a father figure in Sergeant Louis Bobozo.
 Mobutu kept up his studies by borrowing European newspapers from the Belgian officers and books from wherever he could find them, reading them on sentry duty and whenever he had a spare moment.
-His favorites were the writings of French president Charles de Gaulle, British prime minister Winston Churchill, and Italian Renaissance philosopher Niccolò Machiavelli.
+His favourites were the writings of Charles de Gaulle, British prime minister Winston Churchill, and Niccolò Machiavelli.
 After passing a course in accounting, Mobutu began to dabble professionally in journalism.
 Still angry after his clashes with the school priests, he did not marry in a church.
 His contribution to the wedding festivities was a crate of beer, all his army salary could afford.